• Skip to primary navigation

 Ingredients

-• 2, 7 ounce cans diced green chilis (or 4, 4 oz cans)
+• 2, 7 ounce cans diced green chiles - or 4, 4 oz cans - or use roasted, fresh green chiles diced into small pieces

 • 1, 12 ounce can evaporated milk